samsam324/candela-information/README.md

 ### Backtesting and evaluation

 Start by chatting with the AI assistant.
 Describe your trading idea in plain English.
-The assistant maps the idea to a concrete universe of assets and builds a strategy specification automatically.
+The assistant maps the idea to a concrete asset universe and automatically builds a strategy specification.

 > *"Using a social graph of Donald Trump, his family, and known business associates, build a strategy that invests in companies that they currently run or are actively involved with."*